Structured Binary Neural Networks for Image Recognition: Experiments

-For training the DeepLabv3 \cite{chen2017rethinking} baseline, we use Adam as the optimizer.
+For training the Deep\-L\-a\-b\-v\-3 \cite{chen2017rethinking} baseline, we use Adam as the optimizer.
 The initial learning rate for training backbone network is set to 1e-4, and is multiplied by 10 for ASPP module.
 Similar to image classification, we keep the first layer and last classification layer to 8-bit.
 We employ the layer-wise approximation in quantizing the ASPP module.
 We set $K=4$ for both backbone and ASPP.
 The training details are the same with those in FCN except that we use the polynomial decay of learning rate.
 The results are provided in Table~\ref{tab:deeplab}.

 Moreover, a problem still exists in training binary DeepLabv3.
 The ASPP module uses large dilation rates for the three $3\times3$ convolutions with $rates=\{12, 24, 36\}$ when \emph{output\_stride=8}.
 For training BNNs with Eq.~(\ref{eq:binary_activations}), we apply one-paddings to constrain activations to $\{-1, 1\}$.
 However, for atrous convolution with large rates, padding ones can introduce high bias and make the optimization difficult.
 To solve this problem, we instead binarize the activations to $\{0, 1\}$ following the quantizer in \cite{zhou2016dorefa}.
 Note that the numerical difference is only a scalar whether activations are represented by $\{-1, 1\}$ or $\{0, 1\}$ in bitwise operations to accelerate the dot products~\cite{zhou2016dorefa, zhang2018lq}.
 The importance for binarizing activations to $\{0, 1\}$ is shown in Table~\ref{tab:deeplab_ablation}.